-It would be a criminal to forgo Barcelona’s 4 miles of decadent coastline.
-Barceloneta is the City’s most famous beach and a prime spot to sit back, sip a cocktail and people watch.
+It would be criminal to forgo Barcelona’s 4 miles of decadent coastline.
+Barceloneta is the city’s most famous beach and a prime spot to sit back, sip a cocktail and people watch.
 Should you wish to avoid the fanfare and energetic doughnut salesmen on Barceloneta’s sands, head over to Nova Icaria, Bogatell, Mar Bella (the only official nudist beach), Nova Mar Bella, Llevant, Somorrostro, Sant Miguel or Sant Sebastia.

 Club Elsewhere is the world’s travel diary.
 Contribute a story of your own by sending a message to the editor at firstname.lastname@example.org.